Frequently Asked Questions

 I am abroad or plan to travel soon.
 What should I do?

-We urge everyone to be very cautious and to exercise sound judgment in deciding whether to travel internationally or domestically for personal reasons, including during spring break, and take into account the possibility that you may face quarantine upon arrival at your destination, and/or upon your return.
-Furthermore, as more flights are canceled domestically and around the world, it may become more difficult to travel back to Chicago.
+We urge everyone to be very cautious and to exercise sound judgment in deciding whether to travel internationally or domestically for personal reasons and take into account the possibility that you may face quarantine upon arrival at your destination, and/or upon your return.
 Before traveling, please review CDC travel advisories and restrictions.

 All university-supported international travel is prohibited.
 If you are currently traveling internationally on university-supported study or work, we encourage you to return to the United States as soon as possible.